AVEVA/OMF-Docs/docs/Type_Messages.rst

 A ``static`` classification represents metadata describing a device being observed and should be used to capture data that is descriptive and relatively unchanging.
 A ``dynamic`` classification represents observed or calculated measurements taken from a device.

 At least one property must be designated as the index by supplying the ``isindex`` keyword with a value of ``true``.
 The designated ``isindex`` property is used to uniquely identify discrete Data objects so that they can be updated or deleted after their initial creation.
-For a clustered index, the ``indexorder`` keyword with an integer value can be used to specify a property's order within an index.
+For a compound index, the order of index properties within the message determines the order within the index.

 One property may be optionally designated as the name by supplying the ``isname`` keyword with a value of ``true``.
 Because the ``isindex`` must be unique across all assets, the name keyword allows for multiple distinct Data objects to share a common name.